ItiTripathy/morse-translator/README.md

 -   The alert window is displayed before the error is thrown.
 To be fixed.

 ## Future goals / changes

+-   Add the "Morse Code Guide" link to open a pop-up at the bottom of the webpage.

 ## Issues/Roadblocks faced